-- A pension on retirement. - A lump sum on retirement, part or all of which may be tax free. - Benefits for your spouse and/or dependent children if you die in service or during retirement (if applicable to your Scheme). - An option to invest some or all the proceeds of your retirement fund and/or your Additional Voluntary Contribution (AVC) fund, if applicable, in an Approved Retirement Fund (ARF) with the option of a further taxable lump sum on retirement, subject to Revenue limits.
+- · A pension on retirement. - A lump sum on retirement, part or all of which may be tax free.
+You have the option (subject to your employer's/scheme Trustee's permission) to retire early. - Benefits for your spouse and/or dependent children if you die in service or during retirement (if applicable to your Scheme). - An option to invest some or all the proceeds of your retirement fund and/or your Additional Voluntary Contribution (AVC) fund, if applicable, in an Approved Retirement Fund (ARF) with the option of a further taxable lump sum on retirement, subject to Revenue limits.